< Expand the Menu to access our Tree Identification Pages

 Large and spreading Fig tree species with large buttress roots developing on older specimens (Picture 1 & 2).
 Fruit is relative small for an Australian Fig at only 10 mm in diameter and turns from yellow to an orange colour when ripening (3).
 Stipules are 3 to 4 cm long.
 Only a small amount of sap will exude when leaf stalk is broken (4).
 Simple leaves with an alternate arrangement are; only up to 8 cm long with entire margins, broadly elliptic to obovate in shape, texture is firm but not as leathery and thick as other fig tree species.
 Petiole up to 3 cm long is strong, rigid and flattened in shape (5).
 Distribution: NSW south coast to central Qld.

 Strangler Fig Ficus Watkinsiana Other names: Watkin's Fig

-Magnificient very large fig species with a strong strangling habbit using other large rainforest tree species such as Yellow Carabeen Sloanea wollsii as a host.
-Its natural distribution starts at the mid-north coast of NSW stretching to subtropial QLD (Picture 1,2 & 3).
-After the host tree dies and decays a hollow center is left (4).
+Magnificent very large fig species with a strong strangling habit, which uses other large rainforest tree species such as the Yellow Carabeen Sloanea wollsii as a host.
+Its natural distribution starts at the mid-north coast of NSW stretching to subtropical Qld (Picture 1, 2 & 3).
+After the host tree dies and decays a hollow centre is left (4).
 Simple leaves are; lanceolate in shape, up to 22 cm long with entire margins, smooth, thick, leathery in texture and exude a milky sap.
-Stipules are up to 6 cm in length.
-Fruit turns very dark purple when ripe, more oval in shape compared to the Moreton Bay Fig Ficus macrophylla and is up to 4 cm long and 2.5 cm wide (5).
+Stipules are up to 6 cm long.
+Fruit turns very dark purple when ripe, more oval in shape when compared to the Moreton Bay Fig Ficus macrophylla and is up to 4 cm long and 2.5 cm wide (5).